-PED 163 - Martial Arts I 1 Credit
+PED 163 / PED 1063 - Martial Arts I 1 Credit

 Introduces basic martial arts techniques and forms designed to improve the physical and mental capacity of an individual.
 Enables the student to gain an understanding of the basic philosophies and concepts around the martial arts and the approach to ethics.
 Provides a clear-cut guide for developing a powerful sense of character and will.
+(Contact hours - 30)

-PED 164 - Martial Arts II 1 Credit
+PED 164 / PED 1064 - Martial Arts II 1 Credit